We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Sarajevo flights can be made cheaper if you choose a flight in the evening.
-Booking a flight at midday will likely mean higher prices.
+Sarajevo flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight in the morning will likely mean higher prices.

 Sarajevo, the cosmopolitan capital of Bosnia and Herzegovina, is a city of contrasts between the past and the present and the Orient and the West.
 With a small population of just over 400,000, it is a lively, interesting and cultural place to explore.
 In the cobbled streets of the old town both Catholic and Orthodox churches sit comfortably alongside mosques and synagogues.
 Sarajevo was the site of the 1914 assassination of the Archduke Franz Ferdinand, triggering the First World War and a plaque at the Latin Bridge commemorates this event, and there is a small museum nearby.
 A pleasant walk along the River Bosna will lead visitors to the Yellow Fort with its commanding views of the city and surrounding mountains.
 A 20-minute stroll in the opposite direction leads into the heart of the beautiful countryside and the source of the river.
 Visitors interested in the city’s history will enjoy a visit to Sarajevo Museum, where the area’s origins are traced back through prehistory, the Roman Empire and subsequent occupations.
 A more intimate look at the past can be found in a visit to Svrzo House.
 This is an 18th century Ottoman house showing how the Svrzo family lived.